SOME PRACTICAL INFORMATION

 The genuine cyclist really should bring his own bike.
 But with a bit of effort one may be able to find a place where bikes may be rented.
 For the 'velo-fanatic' an abundance of opportunities exist in mountain passes, for All Terrain bikers tracks have been laid out.
 Information at the Office du Tourisme.
 Also there are a few possibilities for a leisurely ride, but not in the direct vicinity of the site.
 Half an hours' drive by car will be necessary, and a bike with gears is a condition.

 In Saillans there are two restaurants, a (recommended) Crèperie and a Pizzeria.
-In La Chaudière there is a country inn with splendid views and, allegedly, pleasant service.
-In Aouste Hôtel de la Gare is recommended, in Crest Kleber, La Porte Montségur and the Grand Hôtel are well spoken of, but of course there are many more good and pleasant eating-places.
+In La Chaudière there is a country inn with splendid views, exellent food and, allegedly, pleasant service.
+In Crest Kleber is well known, but of course there are many more good and pleasant eating-places.
 But in fact no village is without some (small) restaurant.
 Find out for yourselves!

 "La Motte" is a special campsite, but there are more common type campsites for those who like a bit more bustle.
 These may be found in between road and river (excluding the council campsite at Aurel), there really is a good choice.
 In the high season these sites can be really crowded.
 A number of things that will not happen at "La Motte", will at these sites.
 There is something there to everyone's fancy!